Hauntmore/TypeScript-Discord.js-Bot-Template/README.md

     - Setup Redis locally (e.g. with [HomeBrew](https://brew.sh/) - `brew services start redis`) or insert a connection URL you can obtain [here](https://redis.com/).
 4. Install the needed dependencies.
     - Navigate into the installed source files and type `npm install`.

-## Setup
-1. Copy example config files.
-    - Navigate to the `config` folder of this project.
-    - Copy all files ending in `.example.json` and remove the `.example` from the copied file names.
-        - Ex: `config.example.json` should be copied and renamed as `config.json`.
-2. Obtain a bot token.
-    - You'll need to create a new bot in your [Discord Developer Portal](https://discord.com/developers/applications/).
-        - See [here](https://www.writebots.com/discord-bot-token/) for detailed instructions.
-        - At the end you should have a **bot token**.
-3. Modify the config file.
-    - Open the `config/config.json` file.
-    - You'll need to edit the following values:
-        - `client.id` - Your discord bot's [user ID](https://techswift.org/2020/04/22/how-to-find-your-user-id-on-discord/).
-        - `client.token` - Your discord bot's token.
-4. Install packages.
-    - Navigate into the downloaded source files and type `npm install`.
 5. Register commands.
     - In order to use application commands, they first [have to be registered](https://discordjs.guide/creating-your-bot/creating-commands.html#registering-commands).
     - Type `npm run deploy-commands` to register the bot's application commands globally.